 - Some of the customer account data that goes

-ontothe bank’s ledgers islater sold to 3rd parties.
+ontothe bank’s ledgers islater shared with 3rd parties.
 This benefits both the banks and those affiliated enterprises seeking new customers (i.e. life insurance companies).

-- Bank ledgers usually operate within one geographical region.
+- Bank ledgers usually operate on a server within one geographical region.
 If the central server is down, no one can access it.

 Vulnerabilities of Centralized Currencies